EMNOS

 Product principles update

-I formulated a set of product principles that best complimented a calming mood and sense of gathered confidence.
-Here I wanted to promote the concept of how space could assist in making the product more premium.
+I developed a set of product principles aimed at creating a calming mood and a sense of assured confidence.
+I focused on how use of space could enhance the perception of the product, making it feel more premium.

 08.